 Therefore, the money that is represented online and has no physical form is called Digital Currency.

-In fact, all Fiat currencies have a major digital currency side.
+In fact, all fiat currencies have a major digital currency side.
 There is not nearly enough printed cash to cover the actual demand.
 Only 8% of the entire money supply exists in physical form.

 With the idea of virtual currency appeared the idea of a non-governmental digital currency.

-In the context of economic distress and quantitative easing, Satoshi Nakamoto used the blockchain technology and created Bitcoin, the first Cryptocurrency.
-Within his whitepaper, he argued for a new monetary system that won’t be controlled by the government, has a fixed amount which cannot be exceeded, and gives people absolute control over their funds.
+In the context of economic distress and quantitative easing, Satoshi Nakamoto used blockchain technology and created Bitcoin, the first Cryptocurrency.
+Within his whitepaper, he argued for a new monetary system that won’t be controlled by the government, has a fixed amount that cannot be exceeded, and gives people absolute control over their funds.

-So, cryptocurrency is a type of digital currency built on blockchain and uses cryptography to secure the information.
+So, cryptocurrency is a type of digital currency built on blockchain and uses cryptography to secure information.